AOP-PHP/AOP/doc/Contents/chapter2.md

 *    public MyClass::myMethod will be triggered while calling public methods named myMethod.
 *    public | protected MyClass::myMethod will be triggered while calling public or protected methods named myMethod.

-For thoose keywords, you can use a negation with the exclamation mark (!)
+For those keywords, you can use a negation with the exclamation mark (!)

 eg :
 *    !public MyClass::* will accept every non public method call of objects of type MyClass in the root namespace